Perfect Bread Maker Panettone – Christmas Made Easy

 The Bread of Toni

-As is the case with everything Italian, the nation’s Christmas traditional dessert, Panettone, has its own history that goes back to the fifteenth century.
+As is the case with everything Italian, the nation’s Christmas traditional dessert, Panettone, has its history that goes back to the fifteenth century.

 Mamma mia, che dolore che faccio ora il duce mi va cortare il capo!
 (Oh, dear God, what a disaster, the duke will chop my head off!)

-While the unfortunate cook was pulling his hairs off, a kitchen helper, Toni, threw a few ingredients in a bowl and made a soft dough he baked and served to the potent rulers of Milan.
+While the unfortunate cook was pulling his hair off, a kitchen helper, Toni, threw a few ingredients in a bowl and made a soft dough he baked and served to the potent rulers of Milan.

-The sweetbread was so successful among the guests that the Sforzas called it Pan di Toni (The Bread of Toni) which remained in history as the rich people’s traditional Christmas bread.
+The sweetbread was so successful among the guests that the Sforzas called it Pan di Toni (The Bread of Toni), which remained in history as the rich people’s traditional Christmas bread.
 Today, it is the classic Italian dessert the entire world knows as Panettone.

-The traditional recipe for Panettone has a lengthy preparing process that takes two days.
+The traditional recipe for Panettone has a lengthy preparation process that takes two days.
 Thanks to modern technology, many of us use bread makers to save time and bake easier.
 If you own one and read through the manual, you might find a Panettone recipe adjusted to the type of machine you have.

-My Panettone lived a very brief life on the kitchen table!
+My bread maker Panettone lived a very brief life on the kitchen table!
 But this was only a try.
 On Christmas Eve, I’ll be sure to throw all the ingredients in the machine, and while we make the last-minute preparation, my Panettone will be ready just in time for dinner.

-I’m certain our kitchen hero Toni would not mind that I wanted to save time and prepare his delight using modern means.
+I’m sure our kitchen hero Toni would not mind that I wanted to save time and prepare his delight using modern means.
 It does cut the time from two days to three and a half hours!

 Ingredients for bread-maker Panettone: